 There should be communication between the couple, with regular times to meet — either with or without a counselor — so that progress can be made toward reconciliation.
 Communication can be difficult, as couples are likely to blame each other and recount past behavior rather than finding solutions to steer a better course together.
 There's usually very little listening as a couple plays the blame game.

 However, separation can be a useful time to step back and try to understand the other person and their concerns.
 If the other person is doing the same, a better understanding of the underlying problems and how they can be sorted is likely to be reached with much less acrimony.

 4. Plan for financial obligations.

 There should be clear agreement about what happens to the finances during a separation, with equal sharing of resources and children adequately taken care of.
 Running two households is likely to be more expensive.

 How the finances will work should be agreed upon before the separation takes place so the person left with the children doesn't bear the brunt of any financial burden that might ensue.

 5. Decide if you will remain intimate.

 Whether you will have sex and if you will spend time with one another is paramount.
 The couple should reach a clear agreement as to the amount and intensity of intimacy between them during the separation.
 It's better not to engage in sexual interaction while separated, mainly because it tends to cloud the issues and will delay the conclusion, especially if one person is still getting what they want without having to sort out any issues.

-Separation is likely to be more successful in its objectives if it is regarded as such: a clear break from the usual home routine to give the parties time to sort out intractable differences and key problems between them.
-Once it is treated as a continuation of the relationship, or as a time for both parties to act like single people, not much can be achieved from that.
-There will simply be more of the same behavior without any conclusion and divorce is then likely to follow.
+Separation will be more successful in its objectives if it's regarded as such.
+If it's treated as a continuation of the relationship, or as a time for both parties to act like single people, not much can be achieved from that.
+There will simply be more of the same behavior without any conclusion and divorce is likely to follow.